 Under the agreement, a cease-fire will go into effect and women, civilians over 55, and children under 15 can choose to leave the Old City if they agree not to take up arms against the government.

-After the first group of evacuations, Syrian troops will clear the way for a U.N. aid convoy packed with food and medicine to enter the area for the first time in more than a year, according to opposition spokesman Abu Rami.
+After the first group of evacuations, Syrian troops would clear the way for a U.N. aid convoy packed with food and medicine to enter the area for the first time in more than a year, according to Abu Rami.

 “We have nothing to give the families,” he told CNN via Skype from the Old City of Homs.
 “We are crippled because of the lack of food and medicine, which especially affects the women, children, and the elderly, so for the sake of the public good, we must agree to this cease-fire.”

-According to SANA, the government would provide shelter, food and medical treatment to people who leave the Old City.
+According to SANA, the official Syrian news agency, the government would provide shelter, food and medical treatment to people who leave the Old City.
 In addition, the agreement calls for government forces to allow humanitarian assistance to people who remain in the besieged area, SANA reported.